microsoft/VSProjectSystem/doc/overview/dataflow.md

 ## What is Dataflow?

 Dataflow is a set of programming patterns and APIs for .NET that support [actor-based programming](https://en.wikipedia.org/wiki/Actor_model), where blocks are linked together and messages flow between them.
-This programming model supports robust concurrent computation.
+This programming model supports robust concurrent computation, particularly for complex, stateful systems.

+Dataflow blocks, which are akin to actors, are computational entities that operate on and produce messages that are exchanged with other blocks.
+Blocks may be stateful or stateless, but they always encapsulate their state such that modifying or querying that state occurs via messages.
+This encapsulation prevents common problems associated with concurrent processing, such as data races.
+Dataflow blocks, as units of computation, can be distributed across threads on the thread pool, making them scale well across hardware resources.

-By linking nodes together, a _dataflow graph_ is created.
-Some nodes function as data sources, other as data receivers, and others still as both receivers and providers.
+By linking blocks together, a _dataflow graph_ is created, with blocks as the graph's nodes, and messages passing along the graph's edges.
+Some blocks function as data sources, other as data receivers, and others still as both receivers and providers.
 Here's a simple example:

 ```mermaid
 flowchart LR